Sodium oxybate: Overdose

 Reports of overdose in medical literature are generally from abuse, and often involve other drugs as well.
 Symptoms include vomiting, excessive sweating, periods of stopped breathing, seizures, agitation, loss of psychomotor skills, and coma.
 Overdose can lead to death due to respiratory depression.
 People who overdose may die from asphyxiation resulting from choking on vomit and/or aspiration.
 People that have overdosed or suspected of overdosing may need to be made to vomit, be intubated, or/and put on a ventilator.

 Interactions

-It should not be used with other drugs that are CNS depressants like alcohol or sedatives.
+Sodium oxybate should not be used with other drugs that are CNS depressants like alcohol or sedatives.
 Use with divalproex results in about a 25% increase in the availability of sodium oxybate.

 Pharmacology

+Pharmacodynamics

-The mechanism of action of sodium oxybate is unknown.
-GHB is a normal metabolite of GABA that interacts with the GABAB receptor.
+The full mechanism of action of sodium oxybate is poorly understood.
+GHB is a normal metabolite of GABA that interacts with the GABAB receptor and the GHB receptor.
+It has been shown to enhance the restorativeness of sleep in part by altering sleep architecture in narcoleptic patients.

+Pharmacokinetics

-It is rapidly absorbed and is about 88% bioavailable; very little is bound to plasma protein.
+Sodium oxybate is rapidly absorbed with high bioavailability, however due to a very high rate of first-pass metabolism the effective bioavailability is only about 25%.
+Less than 1% is bound to plasma protein.
 The average time to peak plasma concentration ranges from 0.5 to 1.25 hours.
-Very little of the drug is excreted; instead, it is mostly metabolized through several steps into carbon dioxide and water.
+It has a very short half-life of between 20 - 40 minutes.
+A high-fat meal may increase the half-life to 60 minutes.
+Because of its short half-life some patients take the drug twice nightly.

+Only a minor portion (1–5%) of the administered GHB dose is excreted unchanged in the urine.
+Instead, the vast majority (95–98%) undergoes extensive metabolism in the liver into carbon dioxide and water.
+The primary route involves the conversion of GHB to succinic semialdehyde (SSA) by either GHB dehydrogenase or GHB transhydrogenase.
+SSA is further oxidized by succinic semialdehyde dehydrogenase (SSADH) to succinic acid, which enters the Krebs cycle and is ultimately converted into carbon dioxide and water.
+It does not inhibit cytochrome P450 enzymes in the liver at therapeutic concentrations.